seventh-chord/seventh-chord.github.io/custom_blender_export.md

 4. The interactive console can be found in the same dropdown menu as the text editor.
 It has autocomplete (`Ctrl + Space`), which coupled with some guesswork gets you a long way in figuring out the fields available on objects.

-5. You can have multiple files open in blender's text editor, and this menu switches between them.
+5. You can have multiple "files" open in blender's text editor, and this menu switches between them.
 At first, it will say `+ New`.
 If you press it once, it creates a new "file".
 You have to do this before you can start writing code.
+Note that these "files" are stored inside the `.blend` file.

 Lastly, you should `import bpy` to access blender's python api.